shocknet/wallet2/README.md

 # wallet2
-Connect to multiple Lightning Nodes via LNURL and NOSTR
+Connect to multiple Lightning Nodes via LNURL and NOSTR.
+This is a reference wallet for [Lightning.Pub](https://github.com/shocknet/Lightning.Pub)

 Under heavy development